obsidianmd/obsidian-help/en/Advanced use/Using obsidian URI.md

 Possible parameters:

 - `vault` can be either the vault name, or the vault ID.
-	- The vault name is simply the name of the vault folder
+	- The vault name is simply the name of the vault folder.
-	- The vault ID is the random 16-character code which can be found in the vault switcher.
+	- The vault ID is the random 16-character code assigned to the vault.
 This ID is unique per folder on your computer.
 Example: `ef6ca3e3b524d22f`.
+There isn't an easy way to find this ID yet, one will be offered at a later date in the vault switcher.
+Currently it can be found in `%appdata%/obsidian/obsidian.json` for Windows.
+For MacOS, replace `%appdata%` with `~/Library/Application Support/`.
+For Linux, replace `%appdata%` with `~/.config/`.
 - `file` can be either a file name, or a path from the vault root to the specified file.
 	- To resolve the target file, Obsidian uses the same link resolution system as a regular `[[wikilink]]` within the vault.
 	- If the file extension is `md`, the extension can be omitted.